ppy/osu-wiki/wiki/Tournaments/o!mLN/4/en.md

 ## Ruleset

-*For latest rulebooks, see [forum post](https://osu.ppy.sh/community/forums/topics/2107840)*
+*For the latest rules, see the [forum post](https://osu.ppy.sh/community/forums/topics/2107840)*

 ### General rules

 1. This tournament is a **1v1 global open rank double-elimination tournament**.
-2. Players will first go through Qualifiers, then continuing to the double-elimination bracket.
+2. Players will first go through Qualifiers, then continue to the double-elimination bracket.
-3. Any members of staff **apart from organisers, mappool selectors, and referees** are allowed to play.
+3. Any staff members **other than organisers, mappool selectors, and referees** are allowed to play.
 4. Players and staff members must have read this ruleset entirely.
-5. Any rule changes or unexpected occurrences will be announced in the Discord server.
+5. Any rule changes or unexpected occurrences will be announced in the [Discord server](https://discord.gg/SPQtt3s).

 ### Mappool format